 Exercise is an integral part of a healthy lifestyle, especially as we age.
-Strength training in particular has many health benefits, and is an important part of exercise to help seniors maintain proper health, balance, mobility and more.
+Here, we discuss strength training and its benefits.

 What is Strength Training?

-As we age, the body has to work harder to move around, go places and do things that once might have been easy.
-However, strength training is a great way to combat aging as it strengthens your muscles, maintains mobility and boosts balance.
-As a cornerstone to many great exercise routines, strength training training yields significant health benefits, especially for seniors, given that our lifestyles may often become more sedentary as we age.
+As we age, the body has to work harder to move around, go places, and do things that once might have been easy.
+However, strength training is a great way to combat aging as it strengthens your muscles, maintains mobility, and boosts balance.
+As a cornerstone of many great exercise routines, strength training yields significant health benefits, especially for seniors.

-So, what is strength training?
-In short, it is a style of exercise that makes you flex your muscles.
-Through such contractions, when properly performed, this form of physical exercise bears a number of positive health effects, working to improve strength, endurance, size of skeletal muscles and bone density.
+Strength training is a style of exercise that makes you flex your muscles.
+Through such contractions, this form of physical exercise bears a number of positive health effects.
+Some include improved strength, endurance, size of skeletal muscles, and bone density.
 Just like muscles, bones naturally get weaker as we age.
-When working out, the goal is to “stay strong.”
-These exercises put weight on bones and muscles throughout the body to maintain mobility and prevent future injuries.
+Strength training exercises put weight on bones and muscles throughout the body to maintain mobility and prevent future injuries.

-At its basis, strength training commonly uses the technique of progressive weight training, adding weight in small increments to increase resistance and the amount of effort your muscles use to complete the exercise.
-However beginning without any weights at all is a great way to start, especially if you have not used weights in a while.
-Start low, and use one or two pound weights to get your training started without injury.
+Strength training commonly uses the technique of progressive weight training.
+Basically, this means you add weight in small increments to increase resistance and the amount of effort your muscles use to complete the exercise.
+However, beginning without any weights at all is a great way to start.
+Start low, and use one or two-pound weights to get your training started without injury.

-When it comes to exercise for seniors, strength training is especially important for seniors to incorporate in their routine in order to maintain strength and mobility, rather than building it as we do when we’re younger.
+When it comes to exercise for seniors, strength training is especially important in order to maintain strength and mobility, rather than building it as we do when we’re younger.
 As our bodies age, so do the tendons and muscles that help us move about our daily life.
-Muscles and tendons deteriorate over time, and the deterioration can be expedited if one leads a sedentary, inactive lifestyle.
+Muscles and tendons deteriorate over time.
+The deterioration can be expedited if one leads a sedentary, inactive lifestyle.

-In addition to the physical benefits such as muscle, bone and tendon strength, strength training has also been shown to result in many mental health benefits, including combating depression in seniors.
-Exercise is a natural way to destress, and no matter how tough or easy the workout, we almost always feel good after getting some physical exercise.
+In addition to the physical benefits, strength training may result in mental health benefits.
+One of which includes combatting depression in seniors.
+Exercise is a natural way to destress, we almost always feel good after getting some physical exercise.

 Overall, the verdict is that strength training for seniors yields a number of benefits ranging from better mobility to improved mental health.
 No matter your skill level, weight training for seniors becomes more and more of a staple as we age.
 The most important part, of course, is ensuring that you perform the correct exercises with the correct form.